elomasney/styled_v1/TESTING.md

 - I tested all HTML pages by either url link or the 'view source code' link on Google DevTools
 - When I first ran my code through the HTML validator, there were a few minor errors
 - I resolved these minor issues and ran all page through the validator again.
-- All HTML pages passed the validation
+- The only remaining issues is a few minor error resulting from the crispy form rendering which I have highlighted in the 'Issues Encountered' section below.
+All other HTML code elements were validated.

 **CSS**
 - I used the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)